tc39/notes/es9/2018-03/mar-20.md

 WH: I don't have a hard objection, but I'm not sensing any consensus from the discussion we've just had.
 I would prefer this stays at stage 1 until we reach an agreement on what form this feature should take.

-RJE: is there any objections to extend the time?
+RJE: Is there any objections to extend the time?

-KCL: i dont think we will come to a resolution in the next 5 minutes. so it there are definitely take aways that we can discuss on an individual basis.
+KCL: I dont think we will come to a resolution in the next 5 minutes. so it there are definitely take aways that we can discuss on an individual basis.

 YK: Let me try to summarize.
 There are strong doubts about the getter/setter pair.
 There are fewer doubts about the method, even if the method isn't ??.